Covid-19 Guidelines: AAUW’s recommendation is to adhere to the state guidelines as determined by its governor. Link to Coronavirus.oregon.gov.

 The AAUW Oregon State Public Policy Committee maintains an email list to keep members informed about issues of interest to AAUW at the capital in Salem, Oregon.
 Updates are sent periodically and, as the legislative session heats up, there may be calls to action.
-If you want to receive these emails, or to contact a member of the AAUW Oregon Lobby Corp, email Trish Garner, Public Policy Chair.
+Email the public policy chair if you want to receive these emails, or to become a member of the committee or of the AAUW Oregon Lobby Corp.

 AAUW of Oregon Position Statements on Current Events:

 “AAUW is saddened and angered by the senseless killings in Atlanta and stands with the AAPI community to demand an end to the anti-Asian racism and violence that has intensified in our nation over the past year.

 The shootings that took the lives of eight individuals, including six women of Asian descent, are the latest tragic example of the increased anti-Asian discrimination we’ve seen since the beginning of the pandemic.
 This crime is also a reminder of the misogyny and sexism that remain pervasive in our culture and are so often intertwined with white supremacy.